 a) We will consider you to have failed a module that you are enrolled for if you do not fulfil the academic and other relevant requirements for successful completion of the module.
 You will not be awarded credit for a module that you have failed.
-This might have implications for your eligibility to enrol for further modules in line with the Academic Progress Policy 2021/22 (Apprentices) and Section D1 of these Regulations.
-If you are unable to successfully complete a module, this may have implications on your ability to continue with the Apprenticeship Programme (in line with Section D3 and Section J3).
+This might have implications for your eligibility to enrol for further modules in line with the Academic Progress Policy 2022/23 (Apprentices) and Section D1 of these Regulations.

-Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2021 Date for review: March 2022
+Version number: 2.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2022 Date for review: March 2023